octobercms/docs/backend-lists.md

         label: Date
         type: datetime

-You may also specify a custom date format, for example **Thursday 25th of December 1975 02:15:16 PM**:
+You may also specify a custom date format, for example **Thursday 25th of December 1975 02:15:16 PM**.

     created_at:
         label: Date
         type: datetime
         format: l jS \of F Y h:i:s A

-You may also wish to set `ignoreTimezone: true` to prevent a timezone conversion between the date that is displayed and the date stored in the database, since by default the backend timezone preference is applied to the display value.
+The display value is automatically converted to the backend timezone preference, you may disable this using the `useTimezone` option.

     created_at:
         label: Date
         type: datetime
-        ignoreTimezone: true
+        useTimezone: false

-> **Note**: the `ignoreTimezone` option also applies to other date and time related field types, including `date`, `time`, `timesince` and `timetense`.
+> **Note**: the `useTimezone` option also applies to other date and time related field types, including `date`, `time`, `timesince` and `timetense`.

 <a name="column-date"></a>
 ### Date

-`date` - displays the column value as date format **M j, Y**
+`date` - displays the column value as date format **M j, Y**.

     created_at:
         label: Date
         type: date

+The backend timezone preference is not applied to this value by default.
+If the date includes a time, you may convert the timezone with the `useTimezone` option.

+    created_at:
+        label: Date
+        type: date
+        useTimezone: true

+> **Note**: the `date` and `time` columns do not apply backend timezone conversions by default since a date and time are both required for the conversion.

 <a name="column-time"></a>
 ### Time

-`time` - displays the column value as time format **g:i A**
+`time` - displays the column value as time format **g:i A**.

     created_at:
         label: Date